The Home Sale Tax Exemption

 Now, look at the selling price.
 The difference in money is what may be tax-free according to the type of owner you are.
 Home improvements usually help the house sell for a better price, so those sometimes help you make a profit.

 You must be legally married and complete married filings for your taxes.
 The $500,000 tax break will not be "taxable income" as long as you file a joint return in the same year you purchase your new home.

 The "Use" Test and the Home Sale Tax Exemption

-For example, if you only lived in a house for a year because of a job change, you would be entitled to a $125,000 exemption (half of the $250,000 exemption you would have received).
+For example, if you only lived in a house for a year because of a job change, you would be entitled to a $125,000 exemption (half of the $250,000 unmarried exemption you would have received).

-- Nursing Home Exception: While normally you are required to own and live in the house for two of the last five years, people who end up living in a nursing home can have this requirement lessened to only one out of five years.
+You usually are required to own and live in the house for two of the last five years.
+However, people who end up living in a nursing home can have this requirement lessened to only one out of five years.

 Types of Homeowners and the Home Sale Tax Exemption

-- Individual Owners: If each individual passes the use test, then each individual is entitled to a $250,000 exemption from capital gains taxes.
+If each individual passes the use test, then each individual is entitled to a $250,000 exemption from capital gains taxes.
 This would mean that if you co-owned a house with another individual, but were unmarried, each individual could exclude $250,000 of capital gains from taxation.

-If A Sale Will Exceed the Home Sale Tax Exemption
+If a Sale Will Exceed the Home Sale Tax Exemption

 The sale of your house could exceed the capital gains exclusion you can receive.
 If this is the case, consider alternative ways of structuring the use and ownership of your home to maximize the possible exclusions.